Aarception/Mo-information-security-portfolio/README.md

 # 📁 Information Security Architecture & Trust Infrastructure Research

-I have come to understand very well that valence is unintelligible, because only vector is the spoken capability—but only because there has been enough documentation to provide for a reasonable enough basis for the observation.
+I have come to understand very well that valence is unintelligible, because vector is the spoken capability—but only because there has been enough documentation to provide for a reasonable enough basis for the observation.

 Let us make a deal.
 I think it is very obvious the extent to which my partiality has been successfully extracted.